 The varied culture of food is influenced by the differences in climate and soil conditions.
-In regional dishes, each region has made the use of their locally grown herbs, spices and ingredients.
+In regional dishes, each region has made use of their locally grown herbs, spices, and ingredients.
 The regional traditions and culture also play significant roles in influencing the cuisines and diets of the Indians.

 The North Indian Food and South Indian Food

 Non-Indians often get intrigued about the vast differences in flavors of North and South.
-The north Indian food is known for its wholesome flavors and spice element called “Punjabi tadka”; on the other hand, the south Indian food can leave you craving for more with its savory curries and rice dishes.
+The north Indian cuisine is known for its wholesome flavors and spice element called “Punjabi tadka”; on the other hand, the south Indian cuisine can leave you craving for more with its savory curries and rice dishes.

-Some of the common items consumed in daily meals by North Indians are tandoor oven cooked meat roast preparations.
+Some of the common items consumed in daily meals by North Indians are tandoor oven-cooked meat roast preparations.
 The popular rice dish called “Biryani” adds to the native flavor of north Indian cuisine.
-North Indian food also serves different types of flat breads called “chapati” and “poori” to accompany with thick curry dishes.
+North Indian food also serves different types of flat breads called “chapati” and “poori” to accompany thick curry dishes.
 Since North India produces wheat in abundance, they incorporate it in their dishes.

-South Indian food is known for its tangy and spicy flavor profile.
+The Indian cuisine originated from the south of India is known for its tangy and spicy flavor profile.
 South India is a producer of rice so here localities consume curries and veggies with rice.
-South Indians also serve rice-based dishes in many different forms like dosa, idli and uttapam.
+South Indians also serve rice-based dishes in many different forms like dosa, idli, and uttapam.
 The south Indian curries differ in consistency from north Indian curries.
 The south Indian curries are relatively soupier when compared to the richer and thicker north Indian curries.

-Indian food gained prominence in the post-1960s era of immigration.
+Indian cuisine gained prominence in the post-1960s era of immigration.
 A lot of Indo-Canadian dishes like kedgeree and some chutneys came from Anglo-Indian cuisine that stems from Britain’s colonial rule of the subcontinent.

 Indian food in Culinary scenes of Canada

-South Indian food is the most recent addition to the culinary scene of Canada.
-Indian food plays much around with the combinations of sour and spicy, with the use of tamarind and chillies to a greater extent.
+The most recent addition to the culinary scene of Canada is Indian food from southern India.
+Indian cuisine plays much around with the combinations of sour and spicy, with the use of tamarind and chilies to a greater extent.
 The south Indian meals are generally based around rice rather than bread, although these both are offered at North Indian restaurants in Vancouver.
 They also feature lentils and stews as the most common elements in dishes.

-Typical south Indian restaurants in Vancouver bc might feature dosa (a crepe made of rice flour), idli (steamed rice cakes) and sambhar (lentil and vegetable stew).
-South Indian dishes also contain coconut and coconut milk usually.
+Typical south Indian restaurants in Vancouver bc might feature dosa (a crepe made of rice flour), idli (steamed rice cakes), and sambhar (lentil and vegetable stew).
+Most of the dishes contain coconut and coconut milk usually.

 Early Indian restaurants in Canada

 Indian food in Canada pretty much follows patterns established in Britain but with some added quirks specific to the history of South Asian immigration.
-A lot of South Indian immigrants to Canada were single male migrants, who lived and worked in camp settings in the canning and logging industries.
+A lot of Indian immigrants (especially the ones from the south) to Canada were single male migrants, who lived and worked in camp settings in the canning and logging industries.
 Since the camps were semi-permanent and isolated, no separate catering industry was accustomed to them, their diets were based on commissary stores run by the logging companies or other similar arrangements.